ReMoSPLAT: Reactive Mobile Manipulation Control on a Gaussian Splat

 \subsubsection{Scenes}

-The scenes used for this experiment are the ones proposed in~\cite{Marticorena2024RMMI:Map}, consisting of 500 variations of a clutter table and 500 variations of a bookshelf, where reaching the target pose requires base motions.
-As these scenes only specify primitive locations and scales, we render RGB-D images in Blender and train a Gaussian Splat as described in \cref{sec:evaluation:scene}, with examples shown in \cref{fig:scenes}.
+The scenes used for this experiment are the ones proposed in~\cite{Marticorena2024RMMI:Map}, consisting of 500 variations of a clutter table and 500 variations of a bookshelf, in which reaching the target pose requires base motions.
+As these scenes only specify the location and scale of geometric primitives, we render RGB-D images in Blender and train a GS as described in \cref{sec:evaluation:scene}, with examples shown in \cref{fig:scenes}.